Marketing Your Apartment Development During COVID-19

 According to a survey from The National Multifamily Housing Council, 53% of multifamily developers are still reporting delays in construction.

-Although this number has slightly decreased since April, those surveyed actually showed a vast decrease in adapting to proper marketing strategies for new construction lease-up, leading to a significant cut in the number of units set to open in 2020.
+Although this number has slightly decreased since April, those surveyed actually showed a vast decrease in adapting to proper multifamily solutions for new construction lease-up, leading to a significant cut in the number of units set to open in 2020.

 To help unfinished communities stay on track during these unprecedented times, we’ve compiled several strategies to help market your apartment development during COVID-19.